ShortlistShortlistedRemoved from shortlist 1

 Power & Run Time

-Enjoying a noise rating of 95 dBA (which is pretty noisy), this generator gets running thanks to a simple traditional pull-start mechanism.
+The generator is rated for a noise of 95 dBA (which is pretty noisy).
+Its starting mechanism is based on a simple traditional pull-start mechanism.

 Thanks to a fuel capacity of 3.9 gallons, the 4000 can operate for around 10.6 hours at 50% load with a full tank (fuel consumption around 0.37 GPH).